Washington College Innovation Plant

 Entrepreneurship Center

-With the opening of the Warehime School for Business, the College is investing in the existing strength of its business department and entrepreneurship courses.
+With the opening of the Warehime School of Business, the College is investing in the existing strength of its business department and entrepreneurship courses.
 A dedicated space in the Innovation Plant will allow students and local residents to develop their ideas into viable businesses with collaboration and support from one another and the College.
 Washington students will help local entrepreneurs get their businesses off the ground by contributing their skills.

 Makerspace